node-3d/addon-tools-raub/README.md

 ### rm

-Disregard `del` vs `rd` aspect of Windows command line.
+Disregard `del` and `rd` on Windows command line.
 Now the same command can be used on all platforms to remove single and multiple files and directories.

 ```